 What happens during processing?

+The Visa Application Center will forward your application to the German Embassy Windhoek.
 The Embassy will review your application and make a decision on whether or not to grant you a visa.
 To this end, it will assess whether your application meets the legal requirements.
-Processing generally takes 7 working days.
+The processing time for a visa application may take up to 15 consecutive days according to the European Visa Code.
 The Embassy is not able to answer any questions on the status of your application during this processing period.
-After that, enquiries can only be answered if they are made by the applicant, his/her legal representative or another person authorised in writing by the applicant.
+After that, enquiries can only be answered if they are made by the applicant, his/her legal representative or another person authorised in writing.

 Return of your passport